 The National Museum is searching for more information on an album of exquisite seaweed specimens collected in the late 19th century.
 We believe the specimens were collected by Charles Morrison, an amateur Scottish seaweed collector who arrived in Melbourne from Ireland in 1854.
 Big seaweed search guide.
 Botanique Atlas (1826) - Voyage autour du monde : If you are generating a PDF of a journal article or book chapter, please provide title and author information.

 BHL stores this information to allow these articles to be indexed, searched and retrieved by other users.
 If you download an article but do not provide title or author information, these articles will be lost.
 Thank you for your request.
 Please wait for an email containing a link to download the PDF.
+For your reference, the confirmation number for this request is .
+Join Our Mailing List Sign up to receive the latest BHL news, content highlights, and promotions.
+Subscribe.
 An ocean time machine – Conservation & Science.
 The ocean keeps scrupulous records of its past: The comings and goings of myriad creatures, the evolving conditions they lived in, even details of who ate what.